Andaman shrew

-The Andaman shrew (Crocidura andamanensis), also known as the Andaman white-toothed shrew, is a critically endangered species of mammal in the family Soricidae.
-It is endemic to South Andaman Island in the Andaman Islands of India.
+The Andaman shrew or Andaman white-toothed shrew (Crocidura andamanensis) is a critically endangered species of mammal in the family Soricidae.
+It is endemic to South Andaman Island of India and is typically active during twilight or at night, requiring specialized habitat.
+Habitat loss due to selective logging and natural disasters, such as tsunamis and drastic weather changes, are thought to contribute to its current population decline.